Online Loan Scams to Avoid

 - Look at the email address of the sender who has sent the potential scam.
 If it’s a free service such as Hotmail or Gmail, you should be suspicious.
 An email about something as serious as a bad credit loan should be coming from a registered company.

-- Question any company who requires you to pay upfront fees – especially if they ask for money to be wire transferred or put directly into bank accounts.
-It’s not normal to have to pay upfront fees and you should always take your time and ask for expert advice if you are unsure.
+- Question any company who requires you to pay upfront fees.
+Especially if they ask for money to be wire transferred or put directly into bank accounts.
+It’s not normal to have to pay upfront fees and you should always take your time.
+Ask for expert advice if you are unsure.

 - Do not pay any company who put pressure on you or make you feel threatened in any way.
 This is not only unprofessional but almost certainly indicates that they are not a valid company and that they could be scammers purely interested in getting your money.
 People with bad credit loans are often targeted as they are sometimes vulnerable and keen to go for a better offer to save money – be cautious.